Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 The Emotional Side of Web Design

-Here's something most articles don't discuss.
-Building a website is emotional.
+Here's something that's not discussed enough when it comes to designing your coaching website.
+Building a website can be hecka EMOTIONAL!
 It's putting yourself out there.
 It's making choices that feel permanent.
 It's vulnerable.

 I've watched coaches cry during design reviews.
 Not because something was wrong, but because the site finally reflected who they were.
 It captured their voice.
 It felt like home.